These egg casserole recipes are a great way to get excited about breakfast.

 Line the bottom of a casserole dish with chopped croissants and rich cheese (Swiss and Gruyere work best in this dish).

-Pour your egg mixture over the top, and bake in the oven.
+Pour your egg mixture over the top, and bake it in the oven.

 Are you looking for a simple egg casserole dish to impress your guests?
 Think of this dish as an elevated casserole.